Workers and robots at Turkey's first humanoid robot factory. Image: REUTERS/Murad Sezer - RC13E38D54C0

 Reinventing the future of work needs to be a whole-society effort – and finding long-term solutions will require ideas and initiative from every quarter.
 Could educators, from kindergarten to college, make sure that every graduate, in every field, is computationally literate?
 Could institutions like MIT do better at helping students balance efficiency with other human values in choosing the problems they work on and in how they design solutions?
 Could workers help develop automating technologies that make humans more effective and efficient, instead of obsolete?
 Could corporations use some of the profits earned through automation to invest in developing those employees whose jobs have been erased by automation?
 Could unions help shape more relevant and accessible apprenticeship and uptraining programs?
 Could governments develop educational incentives that would motivate firms to locate in hard-hit regions?
 I believe the answer to all those questions can and should be yes – and I’m certain we need many more and better ideas, too.

-Automation will transform our work, our lives and our society.
+Automation in the Fourth Industrial Revolution will transform our work, our lives and our society.
 Whether the outcome is inclusive or exclusive, fair or laissez-faire, is up to us.
 Getting this right is among the most important and inspiring challenges of our time.
 It should be a priority for everyone who hopes to enjoy the benefits of a healthy and stable society; one that offers opportunity for all.

 In this work, those of us leading and benefiting from the technology revolution must help lead the way.
 This is not someone else’s problem; it is a call to action.
 Technologies embody the values of those who make them.
 It is up to those of us advancing new technologies to help ensure they do not end up damaging the society we intend them to serve.